-Thanks to the help of the municipality of Bansko, the association „Nikolay Proev – Proykata“, Bulgarian Climbing and Mountaineering Federation (BCMF), Climbing Club of National Sports Academy, „Pirin“ National Park, were built two climbing spots with sport routes – Peshterite /the caves/ routes and “Vihren” hut in 2013.
+Thanks to the help of the municipality of Bansko, the association „Nikolay Proev – Proykata,“ Bulgarian Climbing and Mountaineering Federation (BCMF), Climbing Club of National Sports Academy, „Pirin“ National Park, were built two climbing spots with sports routes – Peshterite /the caves/ routes and “Vihren” hut in 2013.

 For those of you who want to visit Pirin National Park, there are several places from which you can approach the famous park.

-We can enter the park by approaching from these settlements, which are basic spots of approach:
+We can enter the park by approaching it from these settlements:

-- Town of Dobrinishte: to „Gotse Delchev” hut and “Bezbog” hut, Pirin village to “Prin”
+- Town of Dobrinishte: to „Gotse Delchev” hut and “Bezbog” hut, Pirin village to “Pirin”

 - Town of Kresna: to „Zagasa“ hut, „Sinanitsa“ hut